trms/nml/doc/nml-cmsgpack.md

 Provide an efficient, binary-compatible, seamless and extensible encoding and decoding mechanism as part of NML.

 ###1.2 Current problem
-The current messaging implementation relies on the MediaCircus/application layer to transform a message into a single string.
-This is a two step process that first uses a JSON parser to transform a lua table and its content into JSON representation.
-NML then sees the JSON table as a regular string type.
+The current messaging implementation relies on the MediaCircus/application layer to transform a message into a string.

 This approach doesn't support plain old data (POD) buffers, typically represented by userdata or lightuserdata types.
-Those buffers get lost in the JSON processing.

 It is also not the most efficient, as the buffer needs to be copied on every step.

-Here is a typical send operation:
+Here is a typical send operation using a JSON serializer (could be a pl.pretty.write, or some other mechanism):

 +---------------+    1.{lua_table}    +---------------+
 |               +-------------------> |               |